omeranson/omeranson.github.io/_drafts/2018-04-23-duck-typing-in-cpp-file.md

 ```

 As I mentionted above, we have to make sure the memory management is done
 right.
-Therefore, we're going to include a virtual destructor in every
-class.
+We can put that logic in the virtual destructor.
+We need it anyway
+since we're using a class hierarchy.

 Note that `TDuck` returns a reference to a `SidesDuck` on a call to `sides()`.
 `SidesDuck` is an abstract class.
 We can't move copies of it around, since
 the compiler doesn't know how to initialise copies of abstract classes.

 This also makes it easier for us to be conservative with operations on the
 contained objects.
-As I said above, we have to be very careful on what we
+As I said above, we have to be very careful with what we
-do with the objects given to us from outside.{reword}{True when `sides` return
+do to objects given to us from outside.
-non-reference (i.e. a copy)}

 ```C++
 struct SidesDuck {